 The evolution of whole-cell models (WCMs), including how they evolved from genome-scale metabolic models (GSMMs) and how their steady-state fluxes were calculated, has been recently examined.
-The simulation of a living cell presented in this study, unlike earlier WCMs, are based on fully dynamical kinetic models in which subsystem networks and chemical species are continually interconnected overtime on a single-cell basis.
+The simulation of a living cell presented in this study, unlike earlier WCMs, is based on fully dynamical kinetic models in which subsystem networks and chemical species are continually interconnected over time on a single-cell basis.

 The scientists created a whole-cell kinetic model of Syn3A using a combination of stochastic and deterministic simulations using some background data.
 Ordinary differential equations (ODEs) are used to model the kinetics of the primary metabolic network, whereas stochastic simulations are used to model the kinetics of genetic information processing.
 They consider two stochastic simulation models: a chemical master equation (CME) description, which assumes that the entire cell is well stirred and implicitly includes the effects of diffusion in the rates of transcription, mRNA degradation, and translation; and a reaction-diffusion master equation (RDME) description, which requires macromolecules to diffuse to each other for reactions to take place in the cell’s spatially heterogeneous environment.